yam020/Project/proposal.md

 ### Description of the project
 The Covid-19 data: case (new/total), death, test, hospitalized, vaccinated.
 <br> By entering the desired zipcode/boroughs, users are able to see the trend graphs of Covid-19 case/death/test/hospitalized/vaccinated number in that particular area.
-The webapp also provides a map of new york that display the new case/total case/tests/vaccine/death in New York City.The map is divided by zipcode.
+The webapp also provides a map of new york that display the new case/total case/tests/vaccine/death in New York City.
+The map is divided by zipcode.
 Users can move their mouse over to the interested area to check the Covid-19 situation.

 ### Description of User interaction
 Users can access the webapp by visiting website: -------.
 The webapp displays one trend graph and one map.
 For the trend graphs, users are able to enter the zipcode, or boroughs.
 Also, users can choose what type of Covid-19 data they want to observe.
 For the map, users can move their mouse over to their interested ares to check the data.
 All graphs can be zoom in/out.